Design Stability in Adaptive Experiments: Implications for Treatment Effect Estimation: Introduction

 The remainder of the paper is organized as follows.
 Section~\ref{sec:related_work} reviews relevant prior work.
 Section~\ref{sec:problem_desc} formally defines the problem, introduces the potential outcomes framework, describes the sequential assignment structure, and presents the estimators of interest.
 Section~\ref{sec:results} presents the main theoretical results, including central limit theorems for adaptive designs and conservative asymptotic variance estimators for confidence interval construction.
 These results are then specialized in Section~\ref{sec:application} to two widely used adaptive treatment assignment mechanisms.
 Sections~\ref{sec:wei} and~\ref{sec:efron} examine the \emph{stability} of these designs and present simulation studies illustrating the finite-sample performance of the proposed estimators and supporting the theoretical findings.
-Section~\ref{sec:discussion} concludes with a discussion and directions for future research.
-Proofs of all main and auxiliary results are provided in the supplementary material.
+Section~\ref{sec:clinical_trial} briefly discusses extensions to more general adaptive clinical trial designs, while Section~\ref{sec:discussion} concludes with a discussion and directions for future research.
+Proofs of all main and auxiliary results are provided in the Supplementary Material.